Depth Range: 200-322 feet (61-98 meters)

-Three spectacular basalt spires are found at Alderdice Bank.
-These are unique geologic features for this region.
+Three spectacular basalt spires of Late Cretaceous origin (~77 million years old) are found at Alderdice Bank.
+These are the oldest known exposed rocks on the continental shelf off of Texas and Louisiana, and unique geologic features for this region.

 Rich fish assemblages swarm around the outcroppings.
-Benthic invertebrates, such as basket stars, are conspicuous inhabitants of the basalt blocks, in addition to coralline algae, sponges, and bryozoans.
+Benthic invertebrates such as basket stars, are conspicuous inhabitants of the basalt blocks, in addition to sea whips, sponges and branching bryozoan colonies.

 Habitat below the spires is dominated by black corals, octocorals, fish, sponges, algae and invertebrates.
 Because of these extensive deep coral communities, Alderdice Bank is a Habitat Area of Particular Concern (HAPC).

 Alderdice Bank was named after Robert Alderdice, founder of the Flower Garden Ocean Research Center (FGORC).

 An ROV also captured amazing video of a Basket Star that was observed on this kind of substrate at Alderdice Bank.

 The following video is a compilation of footage taken during ROV (remotely operated vehicle) and manned submersible explorations at Alderdice Bank.